CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post-process-pcluster.md

 ### Note, the post-processing analysis should be done on the head node.
 Verify that the compute nodes are no longer running if you have completed all of the benchmark runs

+`squeue`

+You should see that no jobs are running.

+Show compute nodes

+`scontrol show nodes`

 ### Stop the compute nodes
 `pcluster update-compute-fleet --region us-east-1 --cluster-name cmaq --status STOP_REQUESTED``